The place for a half-wild broken-down nag (5)

 'half-wild broken-down nag' is the wordplay.

-'half' suggests halving the letters.
+'half' means to take half the letters.

-'broken down' indicates an anagram.
+'broken down' indicates anagramming the letters.

-'wild' with half the letters taken is 'wi'.
+'wild' cut in half is 'wi'.

 'wi'+'gan'='WIGAN'